Anger Therapy Techniques: From Cognitive Behavioral Therapy To Mindfulness

 Anger therapy can help people understand and manage their anger.
 In general, it’s not about never getting angry.
 Instead, it's primarily about finding healthy ways to express and manage anger.
 Anger management techniques may be beneficial for anyone struggling with uncontrolled anger, and these methods may reduce the physical and emotional intensity of anger.

 People who struggle with anger might benefit from figuring out what makes them angry.
-By recognizing potential triggers, they can develop ways to stay calm.
+By recognizing potential causes of the anger, they can develop ways to stay calm.
 Those who go through anger therapy may notice that it makes their lives better overall.
 Anger therapy may be effective in promoting healthier relationships and better physical health.

 When to seek therapy for anger issues